TestMonkeys/jEntityTest/README.md

 There are a few more comparison strategies that can be applied for any field, that will impact how the comparison is done.

 # Comparison Strategies available
+For a more detailed explanation of each comparison strategy please visit the [wiki](https://github.com/TestMonkeys/jEntityTest/wiki/JEntityTest-comparison-strategies)

 ## ChildEntityComparison